mozilla/addons-server/docs/topics/development/setup_and_configuration.md

 ### Connection to elasticsearch timed out (elasticsearch container exits with code 137)

-`docker compose up -d` brings up all containers, but running `make initialize_docker` causes the elasticsearch container to go down.
+`docker compose up -d` brings up all containers, but running `make up` causes the elasticsearch container to go down.
 Running `docker compose ps` shows _Exited (137)_ against it.

 Update default settings in Docker Desktop - we suggest increasing RAM limit to at least 4 GB in the Resources/Advanced section and click on "Apply and Restart".